catafest/colab_google/README.md

   catafest_019.ipynb - get title from tiles.virtualearth.net;

-  catafest_020.ipynb - get video from youtube with pytube, converting tu audio, show signal wave, energy and frequency;
+  catafest_020.ipynb - get video from youtube with pytube, converting to audio, show signal wave, energy and frequency;